tc39/proposal-observable/EventTargetObservable.md

         },
         e => {
           // unsubscribe from events to avoid putting unnecessary
-          // load on news aggregator.
+          // load on news aggregator when the server is down. nextButton.removeEventListener("click", nextHandler);
-          nextButton.removeEventListener("click", nextHandler);
           previousButton.removeEventListener("click", previousHandler);
           subSelect.removeEventListener("change", subSelectHandler);